 Incidents of road rage are increasing in the United States.
 These incidents can lead to devastating accidents – including death.
-When you are the victim of an accident caused by road rage, you may wonder if you can sue the other driver for his or her actions and your losses.
+When you are the victim of a car accident caused by road rage, you may wonder if you can sue the other driver for his or her actions and your losses.
 If you can identify the individual who caused the incident, you may be able to file a personal injury lawsuit against that person.
 In addition, he or she may face criminal charges, based on the circumstances of the incident.

 Is Road Rage Assault?